uktrade/directory-header-footer/README.md

 * help
 * navigator

 The scripts will ask you for the new version number, the name of the git branch to commit changes to, and the commit message then apply this to all the above repos and push the branch to the remote.
 PRs for each update will still need to be done manually.
+As a safety measure the script also stashes all changes on each repo before checking out master and making a new branch but you should make sure to commit all local changes beforehand anyway.

 [code-climate-image]: https://codeclimate.com/github/uktrade/directory-header-footer/badges/issue_count.svg
 [code-climate]: https://codeclimate.com/github/uktrade/directory-header-footer